faust64/highwaytohell/README.md

  * updating his email address, we should have user click some confirmation link
  * for all queries, refactor the way we ensure user is allowed to proceed
- * bull cleanup (?) see samples.d/redis-cleanup
- * or even: look into replacing bull with bee-queue
  * handling redis and cassandra authentication
  * paging (?)
  * zones import tool?